MichaelYerikhoHenokhSiahaan/POSbyMichael/README.md

 # Point Of Sale

-Point Of Sale is a Laravel 13 web application for managing retail sales, customers, inventory, warehouse invoices, and gas transactions from a single dashboard.
+Point Of Sale is a Laravel 13 web application for managing retail sales, customers, inventory, and warehouse invoices from a single dashboard.

 ## Overview